-- Applebee, Arthur N., and Judith Langer.
+Applebee, Arthur N., and Judith Langer.
 Writing Instruction that Works: Proven Methods for High School and Middle School Classrooms.
-NY: Teachers College Press, 2011. - Beers, Kylene and Probst, Robert.
+Teachers College Press, 2011.

+Beers, Kylene and Probst, Robert.
 Notice and Note: Strategies for Close Reading.
+Heinemann, 2012.

-Portsmouth, NH: Heinemann, 2012. - Forget, Mark.
+Forget, Mark.
 MAX Teaching with Reading & Writing: Classroom Activities to Help Students Learn Subject Matter while Acquiring Literacy Skills.
+Trafford, 2004.

-Victoria, BC: Trafford, 2004. - Hillocks, George.
+Hillocks, George.
 Teaching Argument Writing, Grades 6-12.
+Heinemann, 2011.

-Portsmouth, NH: Heinemann, 2011. - Hicks, Troy.
+Hicks, Troy.
 Crafting Digital Writing: Composing Texts across Media and Genre.
+Heinemann, 2013.

-Portsmouth, NH: Heinemann, 2013. - Kirby, Dan, et al. Inside Out: Strategies for Teaching Writing.
+Kirby, Dan, et al. Inside Out: Strategies for Teaching Writing.
 4th.
+Heinemann, 2012.

-Portsmouth, NJ: Heinemann, 20. - Maxwell, Rhoda J. and Mary Jordan Meiser.
+Maxwell, Rhoda J. and Mary Jordan Meiser.
 Teaching English in Middle and Secondary Schools.
 4th ed.
+Pearson, 2005.

-Columbus, OH: Pearson, 2005. - Romano, Tom.
+Romano, Tom.
 Fearless Writing: Multigenre to Motivate and Inspire.
+Heinemann, 2013.

+Servallo, Jennifer.
+The Reading Strategies Book.
+Heinemann, 2015.

+Smagorinsky, Peter.
+Teaching English by Design.
+Heinemann, 2008.

+Portland: Stenhouse Publishers, 2003.

+Styslinger, Mary.
+Workshopping the Cannon.
+NCTE, 2017.

-Portsmouth, NJ: Heinemann, 2013. - Smagorinsky, Peter.
-Teaching English by Design, 2nd ed.
-Portsmouth, NH: Heinemann, 2008.
-Portland: Stenhouse Publishers, 2018.
-Print. - Additional Readings Available through Course Management System (D2L)
+Additional Readings Available through Course Management System (D2L)

 Course Requirements: Candidates must complete all major assignments to be eligible to pass the class.
 Grades will be based on a point system that factors in all scores earned on major writing assignments/projects, minor assignments/practice activities, and overall participation.
 Detailed assignment instructions and scoring rubrics will accompany all major assignments as the course progresses.
-In accordance with NCTE/CAEP content-area guidelines, five clinical experience hours, in addition to any required College of Education hours, are required for course completion.
+In accordance with NCATE content-area guidelines, five clinical experience hours, in addition to any required College of Education hours, are required for course completion.
 These five hours cannot be spent observing any cooperating teacher the candidate is placed with but instead should be in other classrooms (e.g. observing other colleagues in the department during available prep hours).
 Note that College of Education Live Text requirements will apply to certain required course assignments.
 If you have not purchased a Lite Text account through the College of Education please reach to the director of the Accelerated Post-Baccalaureate Program for information on fulfilling this requirement.